 Staff will support such pupils in expressing any concerns they may have and will be particularly vigilant to any signs or indicators of abuse, discussing this with the DSL as appropriate.

 Domestic Abuse/Violence

-Children and young people who witness domestic violence are vulnerable and it can cause significant harm in terms of their emotional and behavioural development.
-It can impact a child when they witness it at home and/or suffer it in an intimate personal relationship.
+Children and young people who witness domestic violence are vulnerable.
 In some cases a child may blame themselves for the abuse or may have left the family home as a result.